Hendrick Motorsports in the NASCAR Cup Series: Car No. 48 history

-On October 6, 2020, Hendrick Motorsports announced that Alex Bowman and crew chief Greg Ives would move from the No. 88 to the No. 48 for the 2021 season.
-Bowman scored wins at Richmond, Dover, and Pocono to make the playoffs.
+On October 6, 2020, Hendrick Motorsports announced that Alex Bowman and crew chief Greg Ives would move from the No. 88 to the No. 48 for the 2021 season, as Jimmie's 48 team would move to the 5 team.
+Bowman scored wins at Richmond (breaking a 139-race winless streak for the No. 48 car, dating back to Dover 2017), Dover (this was also the team's first ever 1-2-3-4 finish), and Pocono to make the playoffs.
 Following the 2021 Foxwoods Resort Casino 301 at Loudon, the No. 48 was docked 25 points after the car was discovered to be using one of the No. 9 team's engines.
 During the playoffs, Bowman made it to the Round of 12, but struggled with poor finishes at Las Vegas and Talladega.
 Following the Charlotte Roval race, he was eliminated from the Round of 12.
 Despite being eliminated from the playoffs, Bowman secured his fourth win of the season at Martinsville, the final Round of 8 race in 2021.

 Bowman started the 2022 season with a 25th place finish at the 2022 Daytona 500.
 He then scored a win at Las Vegas to make the playoffs.
 A concussion sustained from his crash at Texas forced him to miss the races at Talladega, Charlotte Roval, Las Vegas, Homestead, and Martinsville, with Noah Gragson filling in the No. 48 for him.
 Due to his injury, Bowman was eliminated in the Round of 12.
 Bowman was able to return at Phoenix, finishing 34th.